mrucker/mrucker.github.io/_posts/2015-10-29-popper-tlsd-section-1-5.md

 #Solution of Deduction#
 Popper then suggests that the attractiveness of inductive inferences is a guaranteed way to create knowledge.
 Fortunately, he says, we don't need to solve the Problem Of Induction to continue to create new knowledge.
 To believe that we do is to confuse the process by which new knowledge is created with the process by which new knowledge is verified.
 The Problem of Induction is trying to simultaneously create new knowledge from limited experiences and verify that knowledge.
 As a solution Popper offers the "deductive method" where knew knowledge is simply hypothesized and then tested against experience only after it has been defined.

 Interesting to me is that Popper doesn't "solve" the Problem Of Induction.
 Rather, in my opinion he simply changes the definition of his words to more accurately fit reality.
-In doing so he redefintes what had previously been known as a Problem as simply the reality of how logical systems work.
+In doing so he redefines what had previously been known as a Problem as simply the reality of how logical systems work.
 However, in doing so he redirects scientific creative energy along more productive channels.

 Four tests are offered by which a new, more general theory can be validated deductively:

- 1. Is a hypothesis logically consistent? (e.g the hypothesis, All women named Mark are men, is not internally consistent)
+ 1. Is a hypothesis logically consistent?
+(E.g the hypothesis, All women named Mark are men, is not internally consistent)
  2. Is a hypothesis falsifiable? (e.g. All men named Mark are Men)
  3. Does the hypothesis actually constitute a new idea?
  4. Does the hypothesis hold true when compared to experience?

 #No More Certainty#
 Historically, it had been argued that methods of "inductive inferences" were the only true "scientific methods".
-This argument came from a belief that the ultimate goal of science was to discover unasaillable truth.
-Popper points out some of the weaknesses of only allowing this method.
-He then makes some arguemnts that sound very foreign to sciente about value judgements and faith being core to the adventure of science.
+This argument came from the belief that science's ultimate goal was to discover unassailable truth.
+Popper demonstrates several weaknesses of this belief.
+He then argues that -- rather than certainty -- value judgments and faith, built on empirical validation, are the core of the scientific process.

 It is also worth remembering that absolute truth was the chief pursuit of empirical studies in the early 20th century.
-Before theories like Godels Incompleteness Theorem and Heisenberg's Uncertainty Principle made it obvious this goal was unatainable.
-These theories also bring into even sharper relief the problem with defining Emperical Science as only those studies we know to be absolutely valid.
+Before theories like Godels Incompleteness Theorem and Heisenberg's Uncertainty Principle made it obvious this goal was unattainable.
+These theories also bring into even sharper relief the problem with defining Empirical Science as only those studies we know to be absolutely valid.
 Because that goal is impossible such a definition would exclude all pursuits of knowledge from "science".